 As one of the earliest Brett Favre relic cards, 1997 Upper Deck Game Jersey offers two versions.
 Card #GJ4 includes a green jersey piece, while #GJ5 features a white jersey piece.
 The football shape and team colors give the cards a bold and unique look.

 Donruss Preferred QBC might feel like a distant memory, but the set included an impressive assortment of on-card Brett Favre autographs.
 The short print Pen Pals autograph set features dual, triple and quad cards, including Favre and various big-name players.
 Favre was individually paired with John Elway, Jerry Rice and Troy Aikman on the dual cards, and paired with Dan Marino and John Elway on a triple card.
 A rare quad card combines Favre with Elway, Marino and Peyton Manning.
 There is also a main version, signed only by Brett Favre.

 An ornate design, complete with silver foil and an on-card signature, gives this Brett Favre autograph from 2012 Five Star an elegant look.
-Numbered to 85, it is plentiful enough to keep values from getting out of control.
+Numbered to 85, it is plentiful enough to keep values from getting out of control but still quite limited.